digitalheir/java-probabilistic-earley-parser/README.md

 ```

 ## Some notes on implementation
-The probability of a parse is defined as the product of the probalities all the applied rules.
+The probability of a parse is defined as the product of the probabilities all the applied rules.
 Usually,
 we define probability as a number between 0 and 1 inclusive, and use common algebraic notions of addition and
 multiplication.